What Is the Best Dog Toothpaste?

 - How I researched and evaluated each brand of dog toothpaste

-- My pick for the best dog toothpaste
+- My best picks

 - Who else likes it?